 Samsung’s also cooked up a successor to the Galaxy S7, one of the best alternatives to the iPhone 6s and iPhone 7.

-The Samsung Galaxy S8 arrives in late April with some major changes including a large high-resolution display, a dual rear-camera, and tons of storage.
-This is very similar to what the next iPhone will probably offer.
+The Samsung Galaxy S8 and the larger Galaxy S8+ arrived in April with some major changes including a large high-resolution display, a dual rear-camera, and tons of storage.

 If its been a long time since you looked at the competition, many things have changed.
 You can see our updated list of reasons the iPhone is better than Android and a list of reasons why Android is better than Apple’s iPhone.

 Wait If You Want the Best iPhone Software Support